vtex-apps/availability-notify/docs/README.md

 After making the desired settings in the app, set up its template according to your necessities.
 Check out more details about it in the next section, [Customizing the Back in stock template](#customizing-the-back-in-stock-template).

+## Seller Configuration

+This app needs to also be installed on the seller account

+1. [Install](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-installing-an-app) the Availability Notify app in the desired VTEX SELLER account through the app store
+2. In the app configuration enter the name of the marketplace to notify when there are any inventory changes

+This will forward the inventory change to the MARKETPLACE and then trigger the `Back In Stock` email to the subscribed users of that product.
 ## Customizing the Back in stock template

 Once you have installed the app, you can customize the email template to send to the shoppers who asked to be notified.